Stephen-Gates/report-gallery/docs/index.md

 ---
 title:
 description: Discover the questions you can answer using LeanIX reports
-hide:
+#hide:
-  - toc        # Hide table of contents
+  #- toc        # Hide table of contents
 ---

 # LeanIX Report Gallery

 **[Discover the questions you can answer using LeanIX reports][questions]**

-Choose a report below to learn the questions it answers and how to create it using the [LeanIX](https://www.leanix.net/en/solutions/enterprise-architecture-suite) Enterprise Architecture Suite.
+Choose a report below to learn the questions it answers and how to create it using the [LeanIX Enterprise Architecture Suite](https://www.leanix.net/en/solutions/enterprise-architecture-suite).

-## Reports
+## Types of Reports

 The **[Inventory][inventory]** shows a table of factsheets and their properties.